-Working with fine powdered raw materials can literally mean getting a lot of dust up your nose.
-What a headache!
+Working with fine powders can literally mean a lot of dust up your nose.
 Do you sometimes feel this problem is getting out of hand?

-The implication of dust in the air on workers usually means they need to wear dust masks, which tend to generate a measure of unwanted discomfort and dissatisfaction, if your workers are anything like ours.
-The level of worker complaints start to rise and can even lead to a general strike if the dust problem gets too bad.
+Dust in the air usually means workers need to wear dust masks, which can cause discomfort and dissatisfaction.
+The number of worker complaints starts to rise and can even lead to a general strike, if the dust problem gets too bad.

-In another article on silicosis, I discussed in some detail about the more sinister threat of silicosis.
+There is also the more sinister threat of silicosis.
 This is a disease of the lungs that can result from lengthy exposure to breathing fine silica dust.
-Although a water-washed kaolin like Serina kaolin contains virtually no free silica, many other fillers do contain some free silica as an impurity which workers could be inhaling when conditions are very dusty.
-The worst-case scenario for managers like ourselves would be the nasty threat of lawsuits if we allow the situation to degenerate.
-But what can we do about dust, then?
+Although a water-washed kaolin contains virtually no free silica, many other fillers do contain some free silica as an impurity, which workers could be inhaling when conditions are very dusty.
+The worst-case scenario for managers is the nasty threat of lawsuits if the situation degenerates.
+What can we do about dust, then?

-First to mind, is to remove the dust in the air by installing a dust extraction system – good idea.
+A first option could be to remove the dust in the air by installing a dust extraction system.
 Some capital expenditure is involved in this option.

-The trouble with fine dusty powders is that as soon as they fall any vertical distance, a fine cloud of powder is usually the result.
+The trouble with fine dusty powders is that as soon as they fall any vertical distance, a fine cloud of dust is usually the result.
 So even if you have an enclosed vessel, the dust still escapes into the outside air.
 One way to get around this problem is to create a slight negative pressure in the vessel so that the outside air is slowly being drawn into the vessel, preventing any dust escaping out of it.
-The usual filters will have to be in place for the circulating air in such a system, but at least the dust does not get up your nose!

-So I hope this has helped and I wish you less dust up your nose in future.
+If none of those are an option, then I guess it’s back to the trusty dust mask!
+I hope this was helpful, and I wish you less dust up your nose in future.